Severe Thunderstorm Warning (Heavy Rain, Hail & Damaging Winds) Central, E Gippsland, South West, N Central, W & S Gippsland, NE & Wimmera

 HEAVY RAINFALL, LARGE HAILSTONES and DAMAGING WINDS for the following areas:

-Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding, and possible large hailstones and damaging wind gusts in the warning area over the next several hours.
-Locations which may be affected include Orbost, Buchan, Gelantipy and Bonang.
+Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding, large hailstones and damaging winds over the next several hours in parts of the Central, South West, North Central and Wimmera districts.
+Locations which may be affected include Maryborough, Ballarat, Daylesford, Castlemaine and Kyneton.

 The State Emergency Service advises that people should: